ynput/ayon-documentation/website/docs/addon_maya_yeti_artist.md

 Last step is to add our geometry to the rig instance, so middle+drag its geometry to `input_SET` under the `yetiRigMain` set representing rig instance.
-Note that its name can differ and is based on your subset name.
+Note that its name can differ and is based on your product name.

 ![Maya - Yeti Publish Setup](assets/maya-yeti_publish_setup.png)